NullDev/Spark-Bot/README.md

 ## :question: What does it do?

-Basically, paths to executable files can be specified in the `config.json`.
+Basically, paths to executable files can be specified in the `config.json`. <br>
 Once a user performs one of the commands, the executable / binary is launched on the host system.

 <hr>